Strategic Network Grants

 - The proposed network will investigate a new collection of research objectives that do not build on previous network-scale activities and that have never been funded through NSERC Strategic Network Grants, a Networks of Centres of Excellence (NCE) grant, or other federal or provincial network-scale granting programs.
 In this case, the network may apply for SNG funds between $500,000 and $1 million per year for five years, for a maximum request of $5 million.

 - The proposed network will build upon a collection of research objectives that have been previously funded through NSERC Strategic Network Grants, an NCE grant, or other federal or provincial network-scale granting programs.
-Whether the change in the network is substantial in terms of the research direction and objectives, or whether it involves a substantive change in the co-applicants and/or partners, the network partners must assume more responsibility for funding the network compared to the previously funded network.
-To be eligible to compete in this category, the network partners, collectively, must contribute significantly more money to the network to support its research and administration activities, resulting in a cash leverage of at least $1 from industry and government partners for every $3 from NSERC.
+To be eligible to compete in Category B, the network partners must collectively assume more responsibility for funding the network (compared to the previously funded network) to support its research and administration activities.
+For every dollar contributed to the network by eligible industry and government partners, up to three dollars can be requested from NSERC (e.g., $300,000 per year of partner cash would allow for a request of up to $900,000 per year of NSERC funding).
 Other contributions to the network are encouraged (e.g., other funding agencies, university support), but are not included in the leveraging of NSERC funds.
 The network can request NSERC funding between $500,000 and $1 million per year for five years, for a maximum request of $5 million.

 Applicants must identify where similar networks exist; justify, in the preliminary application, the appropriate category for their application; and commit to fulfill the requirements of that category if invited to submit a full application.

-To be funded, a Strategic Network Grant proposal must meet the following requirements:
+To be funded, a Strategic Network Grant (SNG) proposal must meet the following requirements:

-- The network must support the objective of Strategic Network Grants and fall within the identified targeted areas of the competition year.
+- The network must support the SNG objective and fall within the identified targeted areas of the competition year.